-We all experience anger off and on.
+We experience anger off and on.
 It's a natural, commonly experienced emotion.

 Unfortunately, anger can be very devastating if we don't learn how to resolve issues.
 Constant or misplaced anger can negatively affect our reputations, ruin our relationships, hinder opportunities, and even deteriorate our health.

-Down this hub you will understand what anger is and the negative effects to your health.
-You will also learn effective steps you can use to be cope with anger and aggression.
+In this hub, you will understand what anger is and the harmful effects it can do to your health.
+You will also learn practical steps to cope with violence and aggression.

-Physical reactions, normally starting with a surge of adrenaline and typical reactions such as an faster heart beat, elevated blood pressure, and muscle contraction; often referred to as the “fight or flight” response.
+Physical reactions, typically starting with a surge of adrenaline and typical reactions such as a faster heartbeat, elevated blood pressure, and muscle contraction; often referred to as the “fight or flight” response.

-The cognitive experience of anger, or the way we respond to and think about what is making us angry.
-For instance, you might believe you are unfairly treated or being being wronged.
+The cognitive experience of anger, or the way we respond to and think about what makes us angry.
+For instance, you might think you are poorly treated or blamed.

 Behavior, or the manner we manifest our anger.
-There are various behavior that indicate anger.
-We may appear and sound upset, turn red, raise our voices, composed, bang doors, storm out, or otherwise show to other people that we are angry.
-We may also express that we are enraged and why, ask for a break, demand an apology, or request to change something.
+There is different behavior that indicates anger.
+We may appear sound and upset, turn red, raise our voices, composed, bang doors, storm out to show other people that we are angry.
+We may also express that we are enraged by asking for a break, demand an apology, or request to change something.

 Every day, we can encounter things that could make us angry.
 Common triggers include feelings of:

 Requests or criticisms that we deemed are uncalled-for.

 Threats to people close to us, things we cherish, or ideas that we support.